-On January 11 that the Newfoundland Battalion had been ordered out of Corps Reserve and thus out of its lodgings at Camps en Amienois from where it would then make its way on foot to the community of Airaines.
+It was then on January 11 that the Newfoundland Battalion would be ordered out of Corps Reserve - and out of its lodgings at Camps en Amienois - from where it would make its way on foot to the community of Airaines.
 From the railway station there it was to entrain for the small town of Corbie where it had thereupon taken over billets which it had already occupied for a short period only two months before.